mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```
 Therefore, upon detecting bad data, the `detect` variable will hold `true`.
 The `maxNormalizedResidual` variable retains the value of the largest normalized residual, while the `label` contains the label of the measurement identified as bad data.

 JuliaGrid optimizes the algorithm for efficiency by not outright removing measurements from matrices and vectors.
 Instead, it sets non-zero elements to zero.
 The variable `index` contains positions within the vectors `weight` and `mean` that will be reset to zero.
-Additionally, it stores the row index within the jacobian matrix where non-zero elements will be adjusted to zero.
+Additionally, it stores the row index within the coefficient matrix where non-zero elements will be adjusted to zero.
 Here is an example:
 ```@repl WLSDCStateEstimationSolution
 analysis.bad.index
-analysis.method.jacobian
+analysis.method.coefficient
 ```

 Hence, after removing bad data, a new estimate can be computed without considering this specific measurement: